smemsh/utilx/README.rst

 utilx
 ==============================================================================

-Collection of accumulated utilities for Xorg, and secondarily for a Ratpoison window manager environment (specifically https://github.com/jcs/sdorfehs/).
+Collection of accumulated utility scripts for Xorg, and secondarily for a Ratpoison window manager environment (specifically https://github.com/jcs/sdorfehs/).